"COVID-19 test" email virus removal guide

 What is the "COVID-19 test" email?

-"COVID-19 test" is yet another Coronavirus/COVID-19 themed email spam campaign.
-There are several variants of these deceptive emails, however the common thread is that they all offer free Coronavirus testing to the recipients.
-The letters claim that the files attached to them are forms/applications, instead the Excel spreadsheets initiate the infection chain (i.e. download/installation) of the TrickBot trojan.
-The primarily purpose of this malware is to steal data, such as banking information, cryptowallets and other private data.
+"COVID-19 test" is yet another Coronavirus/COVID-19-themed spam email campaign.
+There are several variants of these deceptive emails, however, the common thread is that they all offer free coronavirus testing to recipients.
+The messages claim that the attached files are forms/applications, however, the Excel spreadsheets initiate an infection chain: download/installation of the TrickBot Trojan.
+The primary purpose of this malware is to steal data such as banking information, cryptowallets and other private data.

-As mentioned in the introduction, there are multiple versions of the "COVID-19 test" emails.
-They are thematically identical and while the text differs - some of the sentences are copied and/or reused with slight modification.
-The researched variants were titled "Are you scared of covid-19?
+As mentioned, there are multiple versions of "COVID-19 test" emails.
+They are thematically identical and, while the text differs, some of the sentences are copied and/or reused with slight modification.
+The researched variants were entitled "Are you scared of covid-19?
 Take action today?", "Are you really scared of coronavirus (covid-19)?
-Make something now." and "Are you afraid of covid-19?
-Act immediately?" - respectively.
-The emails begin by stating that as the COVID-19 pandemic is spreading the sender's ("U.S Humanitarian Team") medical team is offering free Coronavirus tests.
-The letters reassure that this is a genuine research/investigation effort and not a scam.
-To obtain the free tests at the nearest healthcare facility, recipients are instructed to fill-out the attached request application and and send it back to the same email address.
+Make something now.", and "Are you afraid of covid-19?
+Act immediately?" respectively.
+The emails begin by stating that as the COVID-19 pandemic is spreading and that the sender's medical team ("U.S Humanitarian Team") is offering free coronavirus tests.
+The messages reassure people that this is a genuine research/investigation effort and not a scam.
+To obtain the free tests at the nearest healthcare facility, recipients are instructed to complete the attached request application and return it to the same email address.
 Furthermore, the attachment supposedly contains medical specialist approved recommendations and other safety tips.
-It must be emphasized that all the information provided in the "COVID-19 test" emails is false and merely bait to trick recipients into opening the infectious document attached to them.
-Once opened, the Excel spreadsheet, titled "CoVid19_Form_v0101 [Group].xls", sates that the data within the document is locked and will stay so until the "Enable" button is clicked.
-Should these instructions be followed, the TrickBot malware infection process will begin.
-Presence of this trojan on systems can lead to a variety of severe problems, like - financial losses, serious privacy issues and identity theft.
-Therefore, it is expressly advised against trusting the "COVID-19 test" scam emails.
-If it is known or suspected that TrickBot has already infected the system, an anti-virus must be used to eliminate it immediately.
+Note that all information provided in the "COVID-19 test" emails is false and merely bait to trick recipients into opening the infectious document attached to them.
+Once opened, the Excel spreadsheet entitled "CoVid19_Form_v0101 [Group].xls" sates that the data within the document is locked and will remain in this state until the "Enable" button is clicked.
+Should these instructions be followed, however, the TrickBot malware infection process begins.
+The presence of this Trojan on systems can lead to serious problems such as financial loss, serious privacy issues and identity theft.
+Therefore, you are strongly advised against trusting the "COVID-19 test" scam emails.
+If it is known or suspected that TrickBot has already infected the system, use anti-virus software to eliminate it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|